ruyisbaros/rest_api_task/README.md

 ```
 # Now your cloned repo opened with VSC.
 On the VSC open 'new terminal' with clicking 'terminal' segment.
-# You should get an API key from last.fm and you should determine a port number for your backend server.
-Then you should go client/package.json and reset port number for proxy which you determined to backend server. "proxy":"http://localhost:(Your port number)".
+# Normal wise you should get an API key from last.fm and you should determine a port number for your backend server.
+# Then you should go client/package.json and reset port number with your one.
+# "proxy":"http://localhost:(Your port number)".
 Anyway, just for this repo let's go shorter way:)
 # In the server folder create a .env file.
 And paste these API_KEY=bd273a033e22d435d6b05d64aa86d2ec
 PORT=4000
 $ cd server